 Lee Hedgepeth is a graduate research & teaching assistant at the Tulane University of Louisiana, where he is a Ph.D. student studying political development.

-Lee earned his master's of arts in community journalism from the University of Alabama in 2018 a B.A. in Political Science from the University of South Alabama in 2017.
+Lee earned an M.A. in political development from Tulane University in 2020 and an M.A. in community journalism from the University of Alabama in 2018.
+His earned his B.A. in Political Science from the University of South Alabama in 2017.

 He has worked for various news organizations, including most recently for The Anniston Star.
 He also worked at Inside Alabama Politics and Alabama Political Reporter, for which he covered the state legislature full time in 2014.
 Lee also wrote Montgomery Minute, a state politics column in Lagniappe, Mobile, Alabama's local newspaper.